Lisa is working with her editor on her two memoir manuscripts and looking forward to pitching them to literary agents in early 2021.

 I can confidently state that your work thoroughly depicts each monumental event that takes place, revealing an individuals’ strength and resilience.
 The notion that one’s life can change in an instance will truly keep readers entranced from the very first page as they try to understand how each path taken will affect the future in various ways.
 As readers follow the journey that takes place, they will become deeply invested in each section through the visual images that are painted within each recollection that ensues.

-The Book Gremlins, beta readers I located on Goodreads, utilized a 1-5 scale to rate Calamity, whereby a “5” indicates the highest score attainable, translating to “excellent in terms of theme/storyline; material is weaved beautifully and brilliant writing skills.”
-The “Gremlins” rated my work as a “5” across the following categories: characterization and motivation, plot and conflict, pacing, setting and world building, and craft.
+Beta readers, The Book Gremlins, utilized a 1-5 scale to rate Calamity, whereby a “5” indicates the highest score attainable, translating to “excellent in terms of theme/storyline; material is weaved beautifully and brilliant writing skills.”
+The “Gremlins” rated her work as a “5” across the following categories: characterization and motivation, plot and conflict, pacing, setting and world building, and craft.

 Religion and Porsches: The Perfect Match?